mricon/totp-cgi/INSTALL.rst

     If provisioning.cgi finds an existing token, it will refuse to issue a new one.
-To re-issue a token to someone, first delete the existing token either by deleting the file from totp directory, or by using the "rmsecret.py" script provided in the contrib directory.
+To re-issue a token to someone, first delete the existing token either by deleting the file from totp directory, or by using the "totpprov" utility provided in the contrib directory.